Highly breathable and anti-bacterial: eucalyptus fiber alias Lyocell Tencel

-The eucalyptus adapts very well to any type of soil, even the most difficult ones.
-The great advantage from an ecological point of view is that the eucalyptus plantations vs. eucalyptus trees make the land with low income and therefore not usable otherwise.
-Above all, they do not take up space for food crops.
+The eucalyptus adapts very well to any type of soil, even to the most difficult ones.
+The great advantage from an ecological point of view is that the eucalyptus can be planted in dry lands.
+Therefore it does not take up space for food crops.
 In ancient times the eucalyptus was used when marshland needed to be reclaimed.

-For us, the fact that the eucalyptus plantations do not require irrigation systems but are content with natural rainfall, even scarce, is a very important added value.
+For us, the fact that the eucalyptus plantations do not require irrigation systems but can grow with natural, even scarce, rainfall is a very important added value.

 Production process with very low environmental impact.

 The eucalyptus tree is very robust.
-In summer it produces small white or green feathery firs that turn into round fruits that contain seeds.
+In summer it produces small white or green feathery firs that turn into round fruits containing seeds.

 The eucalyptus gives off a fresh and typical aromatic smell.
-Thanks to this smell it is not usually attacked by various parasites.
+Thanks to this smell, it is not attacked by parasites usually.
 On the contrary, eucalyptus keeps mosquitoes away.
 The nature of this fantastic tree therefore makes the use of pesticides obsolete.

 The eucalyptus fiber is obtained from the pulp of the wood.
 It has a very high yield.
-In fact with 6 square meters of eucalyptus we can make 10 t-shirts.
-Whereas, we need 6 square meters of cotton to make only one t-shirt.
+With 6 square meters of eucalyptus, 10 t-shirts can be made.
+On the other hand, 6 square meters of cotton are needed to make only one t-shirt.

 All types of fiber with the TENCEL™ Lyocell and Modal brand - both used in CORA Happywear products - have been certified as biodegradable and compostable under industrial, domestic, soil, freshwater and marine conditions, so they can fully return to nature.